zxdawn/S5P-WRFChem/doc/users_guide/S5P-WRFChem_UG_ch03_product.md

 ## 3.4 Variables

 The Table below list the attributes of all variables found in the S5P-WRFChem files.
-Product indicates whether the variable is directly copied from the TROPOMI product (`S5P`), or calculated from S5P-WRFChem (`CHEM/TM5`).
+Product indicates whether the variable is directly copied from the TROPOMI product (`/S5P`), or calculated from S5P-WRFChem (`/CHEM` or `/TM5`).

 | Varname                                        | Product  | Units                                                        | Description                                                  |
 | ---------------------------------------------- | -------- | ------------------------------------------------------------ | ------------------------------------------------------------ |